stefano-garzarella/sgarzare-blog/content/page/about.md

 date: 2019-08-23T17:39:08+02:00
 ---

-Linux's AF_VSOCK maintainer.
-Working in virtualization, virtio devices/drivers, rust-vmm, confidential VMs, etc. at Red Hat.
+Linux's AF_VSOCK maintainer and rust-vmm co-maintainer.
+Working in open source projects related to virtualization, virtio devices/drivers, rust-vmm, confidential VMs, etc.

 The postings on this site are my own and don't necessarily represent Red Hat's positions, strategies or opinions.